parth-pai/parth-pai.github.io/_posts/2025-05-20-semex_process.md

 Unlike Masters application and all, you do not need any SOP / LOR / CV etc for Exchange.
 Exchange is determined only by your CPI and Branch and your preference.
 Nothing else is generally required.

-You can also check out the mech damp blog on semester exchange for KTH written by me, linked [here](https://mechdampiitb.github.io/ParthPundalikPai/)
+You can also check out the mech damp blog on semester exchange for KTH written by me, linked [here](https://mechdampiitb.github.io/ParthPundalikPai/).
+You can find my Semester Exchange Mappings and resources [here](https://drive.google.com/drive/folders/13f3AwOjMe3a02uuCY7E7AteOW30hpS6P?usp=sharing)

 ### Shortlisting University and Mapping courses